sgratzl/yacobo/README.md

 - compare regions across multiple signals
 - bookmark your favorite sections for a personalized summary (localStorage only)
 - share URLs with social media preview images
-- download the shown data in CSV or JSON format
+- download the shown data in CSV, JSON, or SQL format
 - download the shown images in PNG, JPEG, or PDF format
 - download the shown images as [Vega Lite Specification](https://vega.github.io/vega-lite/)
 - use the provided [OpenAPI/Swagger](https://swagger.io/specification/) description to access the API